matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 `bool` indicating whether the given user (represented by their Matrix user ID) is allowed to set the given alias.

+If multiple modules implement this callback, the first callback returning `False` causes the room alias to be denied, and the subsequent implementations of this callback to be ignored.
+If all callbacks return `True` then the room alias is allowed.

 ### `user_may_publish_room`

 ```python